 - C++ compilers generate code with similar size and RAM requirements to those of C.

-But one small downer remains.
+But one slight downer remains.
 MISRA C++ is based on classical C++.
 This is simply speaking C++98.
 Modern C++ has a lot more to offer for embedded systems.
-This remark does not only hold for MISRA C++ but also holds on to the previous mentioned Technical report on C++ performance.
+This remark holds not only for MISRA C++ but also for the previously mentioned Technical report on C++ performance.

 I can not conclude my post without a few observations of modern C++.
-Modern C++ is a term that is mostly used for the three C++ standards C++11, C++14, and C++17.
+Modern C++ is primarily used for the three C++ standards C++11, C++14, and C++17.